ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-2/README.md

 ### Business logic

-Using the techniques shown in chapters five and six of the *Spring Web Essentials* book, replace the unit test(s) you created in the previous lab with one that checks the following:
+Using the techniques shown in chapters five through seven of the *Spring Web Essentials* book, replace the unit test(s) you created in the previous lab with one that checks the following:

 * __Scenario:__ Clients can create new menu categories.
 * __Given__ the menu category repository saves a new Menu Category as documented in the